Healthdirect Free Australian health advice you can count on.

 What is an arthroscopy?

-illustration of an arthroscopy
+Illustration of an arthroscopy

 During an arthroscopy a surgeon uses an arthroscope to see inside the joint.

-How to prepare for the procedure
+How to prepare for an arthroscopy

 What happens during an arthroscopy?

-You might also need to:
+You might also be advised to:

 • apply ice packs to reduce swelling